 Bursitis is inflammation of the bursae sacs providing a cushion between your soft tissue and bones.
 With hip bursitis, you feel pain when getting up from a chair or walking.

-Pain on the outside of your hip may indicate you have gluteus medius tendonitis, which is inflammation of the tendon.
+Pain on the outside of your hip may indicate you have pain from the gluteus medius or minimus tendons, which is sometimes related to degenerative tendon tissue or possibly inflammation of the tendon.

-A hip contusion is a type of bone bruise that may occur after a high-impact hit to the hip.
+A hip contusion is a type of bone bruise that may occur after a high-impact hit to the hip such as a fall onto the side of the hip.
 Hip contusions are painful and take time to heal.

-Osteoarthritis is a type of arthritis that occurs from the wearing away of the cartilage that separates the bones in your hip joint.
+Osteoarthritis is a common type of arthritis that occurs from the wearing away of the articular cartilage that coats the bone and separates the bones in your hip joint.

 Your hip is a ball and socket joint.
 The labrum is a type of cartilage in the socket joint that provides joint stability.
-A hip labral tear may occur from high-impact injuries or degenerative changes that occur with age.
+A hip labral tear may occur from high-impact injuries, repetitive use injuries, or degenerative changes that occur with age.

-Your hip joint absorbs much of the stress when doing high-impact activities like running.
-However, these repetitive activities may cause stress fractures in the hip bones.
+Your hip bones such as the femur absorb much of the stress when doing high-impact activities like running and jumping.
+These repetitive activities if increased quickly or not enough time for recovery may cause bone inflammation which causes pain and can result in a stress fracture of the hip bones.

-Hip fractures are more common in older adults but may occur from a high-impact fall or collision.
+Hip fractures are more common in older adults and may occur from a fall or high-energy collision.

 Dr. Westerdahl customizes your hip pain treatment plan based on the underlying cause.
 He takes a conservative approach to care and utilizes innovative tools and techniques to support your body’s natural healing process, easing your pain and restoring hip function.